What is insurance appraisal?

 Sometimes when things arise during a job that were unexpected, someone will need to go back and ask for additional monies to cover the cost of that portion.
 This is called supplementing.
 Supplementing can also be done when there is a dispute over a portion of the estimate or project, or when something was left off of the original estimate, but the work has been performed.
 This can cost a contractor a lot of time!
 We make it fast and easy and take the burden off of the contractor.
 Eagle Eye Estimates requests supplements from the carrier, as a bargaining chip to stay out of the appraisal process.
 If the carrier refuses to grant the supplement, we then move forward in appraisal for the remaining money owed on the job.
 With years of experience we have found that this is very effective.

 Cost of Appraisal and Supplementing

-Eagle Eye Estimates charges 10 % of the increase on Supplements and Appraisals or 3 % of the total RCV, whichever is more.
+Eagle Eye Estimates charges 20 % of the increase on Supplements and Appraisals.
 Payment is not due for appraisals, until the appraisal award is received.
 On supplements, the payment is due once Eagle Eye Estimates receives written confirmation of the awarded amount from the carrier.